Page Refresh AI

 Short answer: score demand, value, risk, effort, and links

-A strong refresh candidate usually has search demand, a real business role, visible freshness or answer gaps, manageable edit effort, and a clear place in your internal-link structure.
+A strong refresh candidate usually has search evidence, a real business role, visible freshness or answer gaps, manageable edit effort, a clear place in your internal-link structure, and sections that can be understood by readers and AI answer systems.

-Add the five scores.
-Pages in the 21-25 range should usually be audited first.
-Lower scores may need consolidation, a new angle, or no action.
+Add the six scores.
+Pages in the 25-30 range should usually be audited first.
+Lower scores may need consolidation, a new angle, a technical fix, or no action.

 The scorecard